process-analytics/bpmn-visualization-js/docs/development/bpmn-support-how-to.md

 So we proceed using several steps:
 - `detection`:
-  - first, being able to extract the BPMN elements from the BPMN source
+  - First, being able to extract the BPMN elements from the BPMN source
-  - then, being able to display BPMN elements in an arbitrary form
+  - Then, being able to display BPMN elements in an arbitrary form
-  - this ensures that the whole infrastructure is put in place for the newly introduced elements support, from parsing to rendering, and that tests have been added or updated.
+  - This ensures that the whole infrastructure is put in place for the newly introduced elements support, from parsing to rendering, and that tests have been added or updated.
+- `rendering`:
-- `rendering`: then we setup the BPMN shape, styles, icons and we polish the display
+  - We setup the BPMN shape, styles, icons
+  - We polish the display

 On the development flow side, this means that there is at least one Pull Request for the `detection` and another one for the `rendering`.

 Remember that we prefer small changes .
-So, `detection` can be splitted into several Pull Requests to cover various aspects of the BPMN elements.
+So, `detection` can be splitted into several Pull Requests to cover various aspects of the BPMN elements. \
 For instance:
-- for a `Pool`, first detect horizontal elements, then vertical elements.
+- For a `Pool`, first detect horizontal elements, then vertical elements.
-- for a given `BPMN Event` (let's say `Signal`), we have a detection issue for start, catch, throw, ...
+- For a given `BPMN Event` (let's say `Signal`), we have a detection issue for start, catch, throw, ...

 ## Elements detection

 Overview of tasks to be achieved:
-* update the BPMN model if the BPMN element is not already defined
+* Update the BPMN model if the BPMN element is not already defined
-* update the json parsing to store the new element in the BPMN model
+* Update the json parsing to store the new element in the BPMN model
-* add arbitrary rendering
+* Add arbitrary rendering
-* add/update tests
+* Add/Update tests
-* update the BPMN support documentation
+* Update the BPMN support documentation

 Refer to existing Pull Requests to have a better view about the work to do, for instance:
 - [Link Event Detection Pull Request](https://github.com/process-analytics/bpmn-visualization-js/pull/501/files)